-A key challenge in delta-encoded storage is the I/O overhead to read the base data from the disk as input for delta compression or decompression.
-Likewise, in dDedup, reading a selected similar record can involve an extra disk read, contending with client query processing and other database activities.
+A key challenge in dbDedup, like in other delta-encoded systems, is the I/O overhead to retrieve the base data from the disk as input for delta compression.
+Specifically, reading a selected similar record may involve an extra disk access, contending with client query processing and other database activities.

-dDedup uses a small yet effective record cache to avoid most disk reads for similar records.
+dbDedup uses a small yet effective record cache to avoid most disk reads for source records.
 The design of the record cache exploits the high degree of temporal locality in record updates of workloads that dedup well.
 For instance, updates to a Wikipedia article, forum posts to a specific topic, or email exchanges in the same thread usually occur within a short time frame.
 So, the probability of finding a recent similar record in the cache is high, even with a relatively small cache size.
 Another key observation is that the updates are usually incremental (based on the immediate previous update), meaning that two records tend to be more similar if they are closer in creation time.

-Based on these observations, dDedup only keeps the latest record of an encoding chain in the cache.
-When a new record arrives, if dDedup identifies a similar record in the cache (which is the normal case due to the cache-aware selection technique discussed in Section 3.1), it replaces the existing record with the new one.
-Otherwise, it simply adds the new record to the cache, and evicts the oldest record in an LRU manner if the cache becomes full.
+Based on the observations above, the source record cache retains the latest record of an encoding chain in the cache.
+To accelerate backward encoding of hop bases, dbDedup additionally caches the latest hop bases in each hop level.
+When a new record arrives, if dbDedup identifies a similar record in the cache (which is the normal case due to the cache-aware selection technique described in Section 3.1), it replaces the existing record with the new one.
+If the new record is a hop base, dbDedup replaces its adjacent bases accordingly.
+When no similar source is found, dbDedup simply adds the new record to the cache, and evicts the oldest record in a LRU manner if the cache becomes full.